 What can and cannot go in the garden waste bin

 We accept grass cuttings, prunings, fallen leaves and cut flowers, but no soil and stones

-Textiles and small electrical items collection - service suspended
+Textiles and small electrical items collection

-When the service resumes we accept clothes, home textiles, paired shoes, bags and belts, but no pillows or duvets.
+We accept clothes, home textiles, paired shoes, bags and belts, but no pillows or duvets.
 These items must be clean, dry and fit into one small carrier bag that is placed next to your bin.
 Anything with a plug, anything battery-operated, chargers, but no lightbulbs.
 These items must fit into one small carrier bag.
 Batteries can be put into a separate small bag.